gethinode/hinode/content/post/last-chance-lock-in-300-off-dreamforce-this-year.md

   "date": "2024-06-10T22:52:59.000Z",
-  "title": "Last Chance: Lock in $300+ Off Dreamforce This Year", "Slug": "last-chance-lock-in-300-off-dreamforce-this-year", "description": "Tomorrow’s the day that Dreamforce ’24 ticket sales kick off — but if you <a href="https://www.salesforce.com/form/dreamforce/df24-save-the-date/">act fast</a> (like, in the next 8 hours fast), you can lock in what Salesforce is calling “best Dreamforce deal, ever”!.", "tags": ["salesforce-event","salesforce-dreamforce","salesforce","dreamforce","df24"], "author": {
+  "title": "Last Chance: Lock in $300+ Off Dreamforce This Year", "Slug": "last-chance-lock-in-300-off-dreamforce-this-year", "description": "Tomorrow’s the day that Dreamforce ’24 ticket sales kick off — but if you act fast (like, in the next 8 hours fast), you can lock in what Salesforce is calling “best Dreamforce deal, ever”!.", "tags": ["salesforce-event","salesforce-dreamforce","salesforce","dreamforce","df24"], "author": {
     "name": Chris Stegall,